Trevor Rees-Jones (businessman)

 Trevor D. Rees-Jones (born 1951) is an American attorney, billionaire businessman, and philanthropist from Texas.
-He is the founder and chairman of Chief Oil and Gas.
+He is the founder of Chief Oil & Gas.
 He has a net worth of approximately $4.4 billion.

 Early life

 Trevor D. Rees-Jones was born in 1951.
 He grew up in University Park, Texas, Dallas, the eldest of three children of Trevor William Rees-Jones (1923–2009) and Billye June Kay of Dallas (1924–2008).
 He achieved the rank of Eagle Scout out of Boy Scout Troop 70 in 1966.
 His father was a lawyer with Locke Liddell & Sapp in Dallas.
 His paternal grandfather, David Rees-Jones, was a Presbyterian minister from Trefor, Wales who immigrated to the United States to serve as a pastor in Oklahoma and Texas.
 His paternal grandmother, Mary Edith Holmes, was a secretary for William Lever, 1st Viscount Leverhulme from Cheshire, England; she immigrated to the United States with her husband.

 Rees-Jones was educated at Highland Park High School, University Park, Dallas.
 Rees-Jones graduated from Dartmouth College, and studied law at Southern Methodist University's Dedman School of Law, where he received his J.D.